elasticpath/epcc-cli/README.md

 ## Overview
 This project is designed as a tool for power users to interact with the [Elastic Path Commerce Cloud API](https://documentation.elasticpath.com/commerce-cloud/docs/api/) via the command line and the project is designed to fill three distinct niches:
 1. Provide a fast way for users familiar with the API to interact with it.
-2. Provide a simpler way to do scripting with the API (i.e., instead of using curl and creating JSON in the shell, simpler ways of doing concurrency with [Runbooks]([Runbook Development](docs/runbook-development.md))).
+2. Provide a simpler way to do scripting with the API (i.e., instead of using curl and creating JSON in the shell)
-3. Provide a reusable set of scripts for creating data sets.
+3. Provide a reusable set of scripts for creating data sets with [Runbooks](docs/runbook-development.md).

 This tool is not meant for new users unfamiliar with the API, new users are  highly encouraged to use the [Elastic Path Commerce Cloud Postman Collection](https://documentation.elasticpath.com/commerce-cloud/docs/developer/how-to/test-with-postman-collection.html) instead of this tool.